Top 10 Best Website Builders for 2025: Complete Comparison Guide

 Our Recommendation

 If we had to pick just one?
 It depends.
 For most people, Wix offers the best balance.
-But if you have specific needs around bloggers and content creators, WordPress.com is unmatched.
+But if you have specific needs around e-commerce businesses, Shopify is unmatched.

 The real win?
 You can't go wrong with any option on this list.
 They've all proven themselves through rigorous testing over 4 months.